 The skills of problem solving, communication, critical thinking, and analysis continue to evolve in math in the Fourth Grade.
 Emphasis is placed on problem-solving processes and sound computation skills as students master the operations of addition, subtraction, multiplication, and division.
 Hands-on activities and math games deepen and enrich student understanding and application.

-The Fourth Grade math curriculum includes multiplication, number theory, long division, decimals, estimation and computation of big numbers, fractions and decimals, angle geometry, perimeter, and area.
+The Fourth Grade math curriculum includes multi-digit multiplication and division, number theory, decimals, estimation and computation of big numbers, fractions and decimals, angle geometry, perimeter, and area.
 Students study multiple methods and strategies for problem-solving.
 While accurate computation is reinforced, Fourth Grade math also includes a strong emphasis on the ability to show and explain work.
 Under the guidance of the math coach, our young mathematicians engage in enrichment experiences that further explore and challenge their understanding.

 Text: Bridges in Mathematics

 Keeping with the Fourth Grade core curriculum study of Ancient Egypt and what makes a journey, the Fourth Grade science curriculum involves a close look at migrations and migratory species, physical and chemical changes, rivers, soil, and electricity.
 The Fourth Grade Science course, “Motion and Change,” is taught through experiments, individual and collaborative research projects, model-building, and design-thinking.
 Science practices, including making a prediction/hypothesis, designing and performing experiments, recording data, analyzing data, and drawing conclusions from data are used throughout all scientific activities and experiments.
 Students also develop the skills of making close observations and producing detailed scientific illustrations.